almostearthling/when-command/support/docs/tutorial.md

 * `RESTIC_REPOSITORY`: `E:\Backups\bk_username`
 * `RESTIC_PASSWORD`: `s3cr3t1!`

-As we do not want to pollute the environment, we will set tese variables directly in the task definitions.
+As we do not want to pollute the environment, we will set these variables directly in the task definitions.
 We will define two tasks:

 1. the first task will actually backup some directories,
 2. the second task will perform some backup repository maintenance.